swaptacular/swpt_accounts/README.md

         $ docker-compose up --build

-    This will start its own PostgreSQL server instance in a docker container, will rely on being able to connect to a RabbitMQ server instance at "amqp://guest:guest@localhost:5672".
+    This will start its own PostgreSQL server instance in a docker container, but will rely on being able to connect to a RabbitMQ server instance at "amqp://guest:guest@localhost:5672".

-    Note that because the RabbitMQ "guest" user [can only connect from localhost], you should either explicitly allow the "guest" user to connect from anywhere, or create a new RabbitMQ user, and change the RabbitMQ connection string accordingly.
+    Note that because the RabbitMQ "guest" user [can only connect from localhost], you should either explicitly allow the "guest" user to connect from anywhere, or create a new RabbitMQ user, and change the RabbitMQ connection URLs accordingly (`PROTOCOL_BROKER_URL`,
+    `CHORES_BROKER_URL`).

 How to setup a development environment